About this item

 Microorganism code set

-This choice of code set of was agreed in 2018 between HISO, the National Pathology and Laboratory Round Table and the New Zealand Microbiology Network.
+The choice to include code set was agreed in 2018 between HISO, the National Pathology and Laboratory Round Table and the New Zealand Microbiology Network.
 Laboratory information managers and their industry partners were consulted on the changes at the time.

 The code set considerably extends the Royal College of Pathology of Australasia (RCPA) microorganism code set of about 3000 concepts, to provide better cover and avoid difficulties in using and maintaining a restricted set.
 We will work with our RCPA partners when requesting additions to the microorganism content in SNOMED.